 - Mac OS X 10.9: Firefox 28+, Chrome 34+, and Safari 6.0+

 - Linux Red Hat 6: Firefox 28+

-Each student’s transcript will list courses by department name and course number, in the same manner as they are for on-campus programs.
-The transcript’s degree designation will read “Master of Science in Engineering – (Your Major)” and there will be no mention of “online” on the final Diploma.
-For students enrolled in the Data Science, Engineering Management, Mechanics of Structures, Systems Engineering, and Sustainable Water programs, degrees will be titled as: Master of Science in Engineering with an additional (separate) certificate of specialization in your area. .
+Each student’s transcript will list courses by department name and course number in the same fashion as they are for on-campus programs.
+The transcript’s degree designation will read “Master of Science in Engineering – (Your Major)” and there will be no mention of “online” on your diploma.
+For students enrolled in the Data Science, Engineering Management, Mechanics of Structures, Reliability Engineering, Systems Engineering, or Sustainable Water programs, degrees will be titled as: Master of Science in Engineering with an additional (separate) Certificate of Specialization in your area.

 Please complete our survey.